 The benefits of supporting girls to stay in school are far-reaching.
 When girls can access an education, they are better able to pursue a career, create opportunities in their communities, and drive positive change in wider societies.

-In public life, women are more likely to make decisions that benefit family and community life, for example, on improving education and social services.
-While organisations led by women are more likely to be focused on sustainability, for example, combatting the climate crisis.
+In public life and leadership roles, research has shown that women are more likely to make decisions that benefit family and community life and lead initiatives focused on sustainability, to combat the climate crisis.

 “Every girl has her life to live and we are choosing to take our destiny in our hands.
 My mother dropped out of school at age 19 and my two aunties did the same.
 My ambition is to go to university and achieve my dream of becoming a lawyer.
 But I have to protect myself to see my dream come true.”

 “I grew up in a rural community where teenage pregnancy and early motherhood were normal.
 We never had any education on reproductive health and rights, and as a result I had friends who died from unsafe abortion.
 It wasn’t until university that I learnt about contraception and safe abortion.
 During my first year, I couldn't help but wonder, if my classmates had this information, if my own family members had this information, I probably wouldn't have been the only one who attended university.”

 Esi Asare Prah, Youth Focal Person and Advocacy Officer for MSI in Ghana

 Aisha* is a young Senegalese woman in her late teens.
 She lives in a coastal town in the north of the country, and when we spoke to her, she was just about to finish her final year of school.

 Having seen many of her peers drop out of school due to unintended pregnancies, Aisha wanted a different future.
 That's why she came to MSI, where a caring healthcare provider helped her pick the method of contraception that worked for her.Watch Aisha's story